ujhpc/phi4/README.md

 Supports `GCC 4.6`, `ICC 13.0` and `Clang 3.0` or higher.

+Requires `Intel SVML` library coming with `ICC` for SIMD builds using non-ICC compilers.

-To build executables with default config use:
+To build executable with default configuration use:

 	make

 ### Building other configurations

 Following build options may be combined.
-Changing build options changes final executable suffix.
+Changing build options changes final executable suffix indicating used options.

 1. SIMD version via `SIMD=<size>`, i.e.: